zhqu1148980644/TMP/leetcode/839-Similar-String-Groups.md

 #### Solutions

+- Check similarity: two words are similar only if the num of different char pairs is <= 2 when compared for each position.
+- Grouping
     - One way is check all pairs of words and build a graph based on their similarities. `O(n2 * l)  l: length of each word.`
     - Another way is to generate all possible similar strings for each word. `O(n * l2) l: length of each word.`

 1. ##### union find O(n2 * l)